margolisj/go-supreme/readme.md

   * Add log to print item information
   * If ATC is false should kill task
   * Add validity check for items and other fields
+* Add Mobile API - 10/6
+  * Figure out if mobile can also skip captcha - 10/6

 ## Objectives
 ### 9/20/18